HenrikSamuelsson/software-engineering-vault/Software Engineering/Software Construction/Practical Considerations/Programming Languages/C/C Programming Coding Guideline.md

-## C-M-001: One Assignment Per Line Limit
+## C-M-001: One assignment per line limit

 Multiple assignment on a single line are not allowed.